emckean/Pig-Latin-bot/README.md

 9. Go ahead and test your Zap!
 If there are errors, check the URL field and that you set "Send as JSON" correctly.
 10. Click "Finish", and in the next screen name your Zap (giving it your bot's name is a good idea).
 11. Set your Zap to ON.
 It will now run every five minutes.

+##### Add your Twitter keys

+If you haven't already, put your key, secret, token, and access token secret in the `temp-config.js` file, and rename it to `config.js`.
+Then delete `temp-config.js`.